AmomentOfMusic/Zotero_scrivener_picker_windows/README.md

 The other common problem is with faulty installation of the ODF scannable cite plugin.
 This has been an ongoing problem with the plugin since the update to Zotero 5.
 First, to check whether or not this is the issue, in Zotero go to *edit>preferences>export*.
 Check the dropdown menu under "default format" to see if **scannable cite** is one of the available options.
 If it is not, then follow the instruction in [this forum post to perform a manual installation](https://forums.zotero.org/discussion/57428/scannable-cite-not-showing-up-in-zotero-standalone).

+Finally, Windows might also be blocking the script from running.
+Try right clicking each file, and clicking properties.
+Check the box in the bottom of the dialogue box to unblock the file.

 ## Contributions

 Please feel free to contribute to this project if you feel that you can help.